Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

 Our paper revisits this classic equilibrium concept without imposing exogenous or psychological conjectures on sellers.
-In our setting, sellers need not even be aware they are competing; they simply maximize revenue against a misspecified demand model.
-We show that the CV equilibrium arises endogenously from the statistical structure of experimentation itself.
-This provides a learning-based foundation for Conjectural Variations, bridging the gap between an abstract 'mental' solution concept and a realizable outcome of learning algorithms.
+In our setting, sellers need not even be aware of all of their competitors; they simply maximize revenue against a misspecified demand model.
+We show that the CV equilibrium arises endogenously from the statistical structure of feedback and experimentation itself.
+This provides a learning-based foundation for Conjectural Variations, bridging the gap between an abstract ``mental" solution concept and a realizable outcome of learning algorithms.